Engee documentation

 Notebook

-Evaluation of the characterisation of the ultrashort wave radio channel model
+Evaluation of the characteristics of the ultrashort wave radio channel model

-The purpose of this demonstration is to evaluate the performance of the VHF radio channel model in the frequency range from 30 to 80 MHz.
-First, let us declare the input values for our channel.
-These are the following values:
+The purpose of this demonstration is to evaluate the characteristics of a VHF radio channel model in the frequency range from 30 to 80 MHz.

 8. frequencies from 30 to 80 MHz in 5 MHz increments,